 Field trips are considered an integral part of the school's educational program and a valuable learning experience for students.
-Should field trips be scheduled during the school year, a permission form, required by the Archdiocesan Department of Catholic Schools, is sent home.
+Field trips are scheduled at various times during the school year.
+In advance of the field trip a permission form, required by the Archdiocesan Department of Catholic Schools, is sent home.
 A student will be permitted to attend the trip only if the permission form is signed by the parent/guardian and returned to the teacher by the specified date along with any fee.